kennethloeffler/eglot-luau/README.md

 ## Known issues

 `end` completion does not work.
-This seems to be a deeper issue in eglot that causes `\n` to be unusable as a trigger character.
+This seems to be caused by a deeper issue in eglot that causes `\n` to be unusable as a trigger character.
 Since luau-lsp is hardcoded to use `\n` as a trigger character for `end` completion, this is not very straightforward to fix.